adrgautier/fffunction/README.md

       if('name' in arg) {
          return check('profile');
                       ^^^^^^^^^
-         // Type 'string' does not satisfy the constraint 'never'. ts(2344) }
+         // Argument of type '"profile"' is not assignable to parameter of type 'never'. ts(2345) }
       return check('item');
    });